HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/index.md

 --8<-- "future.md"

-This section intends to guide you in completing goals and tasks about Identity Provider in relation to Domino REST API.
+Topics to guide you in completing goals and tasks about Identity Provider in relation to Domino REST API:

 - [Configure Active Directory as IdP](configuringAD.md)
 - [Configure certificates](configuringCertificates.md)